 The good news is that there has been a lot of pushback among lawmakers for better solutions.
 After all, many crypto holders don’t have an option when it comes to being on the receiving end of a hard fork or airdrop and they may not realize any cash gains if they don’t sell it.

-Multiple Wallets & Exchanges
+Crypto Cost Basis Calculator Across Multiple Wallets & Crypto Exchanges

 Many exchanges prepare cost basis reports where possible, but they don’t know how you originally acquired cryptocurrencies that you’ve imported into your account.
 If you use multiple wallets or exchanges, you cannot rely on exchanges to accurately report your cost basis figures.